Department of Surgical Oncology

-The Department of Surgical Oncology in JIPMER was established in 2009 to cater to the growing need of world class cancer care in South India.
+The Department of Surgical Oncology in JIPMER was established in 2009 to cater to the growing need for world-class cancer care in South India.

-The Surgical Oncology Department is located in the Super specialty block of the JIPMER.
-The wards function on the third floor, the ICU on the first floor of inpatient wing and the OPD is located on the 1st floor of the outpatient wing.
+The Surgical Oncology Department is located in the Super speciality block of the JIPMER.
+The wards function on the third floor, the ICU on the first floor of the inpatient wing and the OPD is located on the 1st floor of the outpatient wing.

 With improving longevity, there has been a steady increase in the incidence and prevalence of cancer amongst our population.
-Modern lifestyle has brought with it its own perils – such as increase exposure to carcinogens.
+Modern lifestyle has brought with its own perils – such as increased exposure to carcinogens.
 Pollution, processed food and changes in our lifestyle have contributed to the oncological load.

 Advances in Medical facilities and surgical techniques at the start of the millennium have sparked the growth of this super-speciality.
 Surgical and medical oncologists were recognized as the appropriate personnel to provide holistic care for cancer afflicted patients.
 Slowly but surely, this division has become an important part of any hospital.

 It has become imperative for leading medical institutions to wake up to the reality of delivering cancer care.
 JIPMER being a spearhead for medical care in South India instituted the Department of Surgical Oncology with the following ideals: